Rock Springs High School

 Rock Springs High School is a high school campus located in Rock Springs, Wyoming, United States.

 Campus

-The Rock Springs High School campus is situated at Latitude: 41.591183 Longitude: -109.20701 within the City of Rock Springs, Wyoming.

 The school grounds consist of a football field with encompassing track and nearby open field, tennis courts, a student parking lot, a faculty parking lot, a front lawn, and one side access parking lot.
-Students are allowed to use the front lawn to sit; however, game play such as Frisbee is not allowed during school hours.
+Students are allowed to sit on the front lawn but game play such as Frisbee is not allowed during school hours.

-The school itself hosts a number of facilities besides the classrooms, including a swimming pool, two gymnasiums, a weights room, a cafeteria, and an Academic Learning Center.
-The ALC used to be the school library, but its main function has changed in recent years due to the large lab of over one hundred iMac computers now housed there.
-The ALC was the testing site for the 2010 PAWS assessment (formerly WYCAS), but due to technical problems, it is likely that 2010 will be the last year as well.
+The school hosts a number of facilities in addition to the classrooms, including a swimming pool, two gymnasiums, a weights room, a cafeteria, and an Academic Learning Center.
+The ALC was formerly the school library, but its main function has changed in recent years due to the large lab of over one hundred iMac computers housed there.
+The ALC was the testing site for the 2010 PAWS assessment (formerly WYCAS), but due to technical problems, it was also to be the final year.